akash-kaul/One-Click-Dashboard/README.md

-# OneClickDashboardTigerGraphGraphathon
-Dashboard launcher - submission for TigerGraph Graphathon
+# One Click Dashboard - submission for TigerGraph Graphathon